deepanshuaggarwal51/deepanshuaggarwal51/README.md

-- 👋 Hi, This is D Aggarwal @deepanshuaggarwal51.
+- 👋 Hi, This is Deepanshu Aggarwal @deepanshuaggarwal51.
 I am working in theoretical Quantum condensed matter.
 - 📫 How to reach me - Please write to me at daggarwal305@outlook.in.

 <!---